 I am ashamed to admit I didn’t try any raclette on this trip – sorry!
 But it is always best photographed being “shaved” or “pulled” off the wheel in my opinion.

 11. Lunch with a View

 We ordered fondue with bread and it was terrific.
-The restaurant also offers up straw hats which is a nice touch.
-And the area around it was filled with flowers and very photogenic!
+This restaurant in Verbier also offers up straw hats which is a nice touch.
+And the area around Le Namaste was filled with flowers and very photogenic.

 12. The W Hotel Verbier

 The W Hotel in Verbier is filled with selfie opportunities – whether you are staying there or not.
 The high end, quirky design of this Verbier hotel lends itself to photography.

 Let’s start with the fact that this hotel in Verbier has a beach.
 Yes, in the mountains.
 Well, the W Hotel Verbier has sand.
 And a volleyball net and sun loungers.
 Of course no ocean but it is still quite photogenic.

 The W Hotel also has this pink based art stained box which was designed for selfies.
 I very much like this funky terrace for an Aperol Spritz or coffee shot perhaps.
 And you can’t go wrong with a clear round hanging chair.

 I know the Swiss Alps are everywhere and I mention them in many of my things to do above but I do think they merit a listing of their own.

 In addition to the set pieces of the mont fort sunrise, La Pierre Avoi and going paragliding one of the best ways to get stunning shots of the Swiss Alps around Verbier is to go hiking and/or cycling.